Frequently Asked Questions

 How can The Campaign help my program?

 The Campaign is compiling and developing resources to help program administers.
-You can find these resources outlined on Start or Grow a Program.
+You can find these resources outlined on Start or Grow a Program

 What is the Traditional Trades Advancement Program?

 The Traditional Trades Advancement Program (TTAP) is an initiative of the National Park Service’s Historic Preservation Training Center.
 TTAP provides hands-on, historic preservation trade skills training during intensive learning-while-working experiences in National Parks across the country.
-The program helps prepare young people and veterans into traditional trades careers with public land agencies.
+The program helps prepare young people and veterans for traditional trades careers with public land agencies.
 Find out more at the HPTC TTAP website.

 Am I eligible to apply for TTAP?